ericwbailey/remove-board-movement-events-from-the-github-issue-timeline/README.md

 ## Support

-I will probably not publish this to browser extension registires.
+I will probably not publish this to browser extension registries.
 I also welcome enhancements and improvements for the known issues, but will likely not be working on them anytime soon.